codion-is/codion/readme.txt

 4. GETTING STARTED

-JMinor comes with four demo applications, a small one based on the SCOTT schema found in most if not all Oracle setups called EmpDept, a larger one called Petstore based on a schema of the same name, an application based on a music web-store schema called Chinook and a SchemaBrowser, which is limited to Oracle, MySQL and H2 databases.
+JMinor comes with five demo applications, a small one based on the SCOTT schema found in most if not all Oracle setups called EmpDept, a larger one called Petstore based on a schema of the same name, an application based on a music web-store schema called Chinook, an application based on the World schema and a SchemaBrowser, which is limited to Oracle, MySQL and H2 databases.
 An H2 database containing the required schemas can be generated via the ant target 'recreate_h2_db'.

 In order to run the demos you must first run the deploy_all target in the ant build file (info on how to run ant builds can be found at ant.apache.org), which deploys the demo applications into the folder dist/deployment along